 git status to see what’s ready in your staging area:

-~/GitApprentice/ideas $ git status On branch master Your branch is up to date with 'origin/master'.
+~/GitApprentice/ideas $ git status On branch main Your branch is up to date with 'origin/main'.
 Changes to be committed: (use "git restore --staged <file>..." to unstage) modified: books/book_ideas.md

 That looks good.
 There’s nothing left unstaged, and you’ll just see the changes to books/book_ideas.md that are ready to commit.

 git diff reports that nothing has changed.
 But if you think about it for a moment, that makes sense.